dozjs/doz/documentation/component-structure.md

 });
 ```

-It will be compiled in this way:
+instead it will be compiled in this way:

 ```
-<my-component> --------------> tag wrapper
+<my-component> --------------> tag component
     <dz-root> ---------------> tag root
         <div>hello</div>
         <div>world</div>